ononoki1/nginx-http3/README.md

 ## Use in another distribution

-Fork this repo, enable GitHub Actions, edit `Dockerfile` and `build.sh`, and change `bullseye-slim` to the one you like.
+Fork this repo, enable GitHub Actions, edit `Dockerfile` and `build.sh`, and change `bullseye` to the one you like.
 Then wait for GitHub Actions to run.
 After it finishes, you can download from releases.

-For example, if you want to use in Debian bookworm, you need to change `bullseye-slim` to `bookworm-slim` in `Dockerfile`.
+For example, if you want to use in Debian buster, you need to change `bullseye` to `buster`.

 Note: if you are using newer version of Debian (e.g. Debian bookworm or unstable), you can simply use releases from this repo as Debian is backward compatible.